Parallel Mapper: Parallel Computing of Mapper

 The idea of parallelizing the computation of Mapper lies in decomposing the space of interest into multiple smaller subspaces.
 The subspaces will be chosen to overlap on a smaller portion to insure a meaningful merging for the individual pieces.
 A cover of each space is then chosen.
 Each subspace along with its cover is then processed independently by a processing unit.
 The final stage consists of gathering the individual pieces and merging them together to produce the final correct Mapper construction on the entire space.
-Since Mapper is essentially a nerve of a certain cover we will start our discussion by laying our some theorems that will facilitate the computation of nerve of a topological space on two units.
-Our discussion here operates on a general topological space $X$.
-The algorithmic aspects will be discussed in later sections.